piyush0101/piyush0101.github.com/_posts/2014-03-04-never-block-the-ui.md

           (.setText text-field "Hello World")))))
 {% endhighlight %}

-The event dispatching thread is called the **primordial worker** in Adobe Flash and the UI thread in .NET Framework and Android.
+The event dispatching thread is called the [primordial worker][primordial] in Adobe Flash and the UI thread in .NET Framework and Android.
 Same philosophy applies to [Android][android], iOS, .NET and possibly other platforms.
 Create worker threads to do the computations and then update your components with data on the [UI thread][android-run-on-ui].
 Android has a `runOnUIThread` method on the `Activity` class that queues actions on the UI thread.

 Here's a simple Swing [application][nonblocking-swing] that follows much of what I have said.